 Our wildlife sound archive is part of the Australian National Wildlife Collection.

-With a library of over 60 000 recordings, it the largest of its kind in Australia and among the largest in the world.
+With a library of more than 60 000 recordings, it is the largest of its kind in Australia and among the largest in the world.

-Most of the recordings are of Australian birds, but it also contains sounds from European, North American, South American and New Guinean wildlife.
-Listen to the sounds of Australia's elusive night parrot.
+While most of the recordings are of Australian birds, our sound archive also contains sounds from European, North American, South American and New Guinean wildlife.

 Our sound archive is progressively being digitised.
 Available recordings can be discovered through the Atlas of Living Australia.
 Sound recordings may only be accessed by researchers and educators under strict data licensing conditions.
 None may be used for commercial purposes.
 To request access please contact us.